 Local Nature Conservation Sites and RSPB Scotland Reserves are shown in Map 12.

-All new marinerelated developments should have regard to the Shetland Islands Council's Local Development Plan and in particular, Supplementary Guidance for Local Nature Conservation Sites.
+All new marine-related developments should have regard to the Shetland Islands Council's Local Development Plan and in particular, Supplementary Guidance for Local Nature Conservation Sites.

-LNCS identify sites of nature conservation value at the local scale; they may have been selected for their biodiversity or geodiversity interest.
+LNCS identify sites of nature conservation value at a local level.
 The introduction of a LNCS system will help to protect Shetland's natural heritage and consequently contribute to environmental objectives, as well as bringing wider benefits, such as protecting and enhancing tourism opportunities.
 The identification of these sites early in the planning process will allow for the effective avoidance of unacceptable effects on the integrity of these sites, increasing the transparency of the process.